rs239/schema/docs/source/overview.rst

 ID etc.).
 With this data, Schema can help perform analyses like:

-  * Characterize cells that look similar transcriptionally but differ epigenetically, identifying genes that are differentially expressed in them.
+  * Characterize cells that look similar transcriptionally but differ epigenetically.

   * Improve cell-type inference by combining RNA-seq and ATAC-seq data.

-  * In spatially-resolved single-cell data, identify differentially expressed genes (DEGs) specific to a spatial pattern (e.g., DEGs in normal cells near a tumor cell).
+  * In spatially-resolved single-cell data, identify differentially expressed genes (DEGs) specific to a spatial pattern.

+  * **Improved visualizations**: tune t-SNE or UMAP plots to more clearly arrange cells along a desired manifold.

   * Simultaneously account for batch information while also integrating other modalities.
 For example, Schema can help identify gene whose expression varies across developmental stages *and* is robust across replicates.

-  * **Improved visualizations**: tune t-SNE or UMAP plots to more clearly arrange cells along a desired manifold.
-Schema helps you do this by infusing just enough of the desired information into scRNA-seq data so that it shows up in the visualization but not distort the original expression data so much that the initial layout is destroyed.

-To integrate multi-modal data, Schema takes a * `metric learning`_ * approach.
+To integrate multi-modal data, Schema takes a *`metric learning`_* approach.
 Each modality is interepreted as a multi-dimensional space, with observations mapped to points in it (**B** in figure above).
-We associate a distance metric with each modality; the metric reflects what it means for cells to be similar under that modality.
+We associate a distance metric with each modality: the metric reflects what it means for cells to be similar under that modality.
 For example, Euclidean distances between L2-normalized expression vectors are a proxy for coexpression.
 Across the three graphs in the figure above, the dashed and